32 Palestinians shot dead trying to reach US group's food distribution sites, Gaza authorities say

 Meanwhile, Fares Awad, head of the Health Ministry's ambulance and emergency service in northern Gaza, said two people were killed in Gaza City when an airstrike hit a tent in a camp sheltering displaced families.

-In central Gaza, Al-Awda Hospital said 12 people were killed in an airstrike.
-The hospital and Hamas-run Interior Ministry said Omar Aqel, a local police official, was killed.
+In central Gaza, Al-Awda Hospital said 12 people were killed in an airstrike including police official Omar Aqel.
 Two children, including an infant, and five women — all relatives of Aqel — were among the dead.

+Al-Awda Hospital said it also received two people killed by an Israeli strike on a group of people in Bureij, and that another strike on a group of people along Salah El Din street in central Gaza killed a child.

-Israel's army had no comment on specific strikes but said it had struck some 90 targets throughout Gaza over the past day and killed militants and targeted “terror infrastructure” in northern Gaza and Gaza City.
+Israel's army had no comment on specific strikes but said it had struck some 90 targets throughout Gaza over the past day.

 Gaza's more than 2 million Palestinians are in a catastrophic humanitarian crisis.
 Distribution at the GHF sites is often chaotic.
 Boxes of food are stacked on the ground and crowds surge in to grab whatever they can, according to witnesses and videos released by GHF.